-Investigative interviewing is a critical tool for gathering information and evidence during an investigation.
-It involves conducting structured interviews with witnesses, victims, and suspects to obtain accurate and reliable information.
 In this article, we’ll provide you with a brief overview of the best practices for conducting effective investigative interviews.
-Investigative interviewing is an essential tool for law enforcement, security personnel, and other investigators to gather information and evidence for criminal or non-criminal investigations.
-An effective interview can provide valuable insights, uncover hidden details, and help solve cases.
+Investigative interviewing is an essential tool for law enforcement, security personnel, and other investigators to gather information and evidence for criminal or non-criminal investigations, but can also be used by others who are using interviewing to gather information..

 The insights and knowledge gathered from decades of research on the topic of investigative interviewing within law enforcement can also be transferred to other fields where interviewing is a key part of the role.
-The use of interviews is a key vehicle in everything from HR and journalism to corporate audit and healthcare, to mention a few.
+The use of interviews is a key vehicle in everything from finance, HR and journalism to corporate audit and healthcare, to mention a few.
 Streamlining the process can, if done right, remove cognitive biases and create better outcomes.

 The 7 key steps for conducting an effective investigative interview: